JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 # Coroutines Codegen
 This document aims to collect every piece of information about coroutines codegen in one place, so, instead of reading the compiler code or writing snippets and looking at resulting bytecode, a programmer can check the document and find a section which explains how and, more importantly, why the compiler behaves like this (or, to be precise, should behave like this).
 Hopefully, this will help people working on the compiler and advanced Kotlin programmers to understand the reasons behind specific design decisions.

-The document is JVM-centric, that means it explains how things work in JVM BE since this is the area I am most familiar with and since in
+The document is JVM-centric, that means it explains how things work in JVM back-end since this is the area I am most familiar with and since in
 JVM, there are guaranties of backward compatibility, which the compiler shall obey in both so-called "Old JVM" back-end, and in the new
 JVM_IR one.
 The new back-end's naming can differ from the official documentation: the document uses the "IR" suffix, while the official documentation omits it.